Gwangyang: Gwangyang Steel Works

 The Steel Works in Gwangyang is POSCO's second mill in the country after the mill in Pohang.
 The mill boasts having the largest steel plant in the world, the most modern technology, and the best facilities for steel manufacturing.
 It presently produces coil used for making bridges, iron structures, cars, refrigerators, and more.
 Its production capacity averages about 18 million tons per year.
 This plant is also a tourist destination for many people, attracting more than 300,000 people from around the globe.

 Location

 Gwangyang is a strategically important city situated in the southern center of the Korean peninsula.
-For these geopolitical reasons, Gwangyang is a city which functions as an axis for the balanced development of the country covering South Jeolla area with western parts of Mokpo and Muan.
+For these geopolitical reasons, Gwangyang is a city which functions as an axis for the balanced development of the country covering Jeonnam-Gwangju area with western parts of Mokpo and Muan.

 Places of interest

 Gwangyang is home to many unique natural and cultural sites as well as many different festivals during the four seasons.
 Points of interest include: